TakundaKatsidzira/TakundaKatsidzira/resources/projects.md

 * Branch and experiment with trade-offs introduced by design patterns.
 * Refactor code for readability, performance, scalability, and reliability.

-## **STUCK**

-* If stuck for more than 15 minutes, look up solution.
-* Take note if whats missing is small and try again.
-* Else learn solution as is and note any topics and concepts youre unfamiliar with.
-* At your discretion decide if you want to deep dive into any of these topics.
-* If topic is foundational to all the following deep dive else get to it when it comes up again.
-* If frustrated take a break touch grass and come back.

 ## **PROJECTS**